0verwritten/weather-forecast/README.md

  \ V  V /  __/ (_| | |_| | | |  __/ | |_____|  _| (_) | | |  __/ (_| (_| \__ \| |_
   \_/\_/ \___|\__,_|\__|_| |_|\___|_|       |_|  \___/|_|  \___|\___\__,_|___/\__|
 ```

+## Help

+### Console

+To get weather forecast for 1-5 days you have to enter `forecast for x days` and replace x with number of days